gbondo-am/gbondo-am.github.io/_portfolio/Python automation and workflows.md

 ## Comment

-This project includes sensitive data, and the code is property of HLNUG, therefore detailed information cannot be disclosed until further notice.
+This project includes sensitive data, and the code is now property of HLNUG.
+Therefore detailed information cannot be disclosed until further notice.

 &nbsp;

 &nbsp;

-# Project Title : hlnug-word-highlighter-app
+## Project Title : hlnug-word-highlighter-app

 ## Overview